 In Arizona, a creditor may sometimes collect interest on a debt even if there was no agreement between the parties regarding the payment of interest on the debt.
 Arizona law permits the collection of “prejudgment interest” on liquidated claims.
-Best Prescott AZ Probate lawyer
+Best prescott az attorney: letters

 Prejudgment interest is interest awarded on a claim for some period of time before the judgment in a lawsuit is entered.
-In Arizona, a party is entitled to interest on a number of his damages prior to judgment, provided the sum demanded is liquidated.
-Best Prescott AZ Probate lawyer
+In Arizona, a party is entitled to interest on a number of his damages prior to judgment, provided the sum demanded is liquidated. prescott az attorney: letters

 A claim is liquidated if the evidence furnishes data from which it is possible to compute the amount with exactness.